cltl/OldBailey/README.md

 # OldBailey
 Processing the OldBailey data to create LOD

-The main function OldBaileyXml reads an XML file and extracts the meta data fields from the XML together with a caseId.
+The main function OldBaileyXmlOrg reads an XML file and extracts the meta data fields from the XML together with a caseId.
 The caseId is used to load the corresponding TRiG-RDF files using the Jena library.
 The meta data fields are added as properties to the events and the result is saved to an output file as TRiG-RDF.